art-institute-of-chicago/npm-cache/README.md

-   npm-cache install --keepItems 3 composer  # purge old composer snapshots, keeping at most 3, then run composer install npm-cache install --cacheDirectory /home/cache/ bower    # install components using /home/cache as cache directory npm-cache install --forceRefresh  bower  # force installing dependencies from package manager without cache npm-cache install --noArchive npm    # do not compress/archive the cached dependencies npm-cache install --useSymlink yarn # do not compress the cached dependencies, and when installing dependencies from cache, create a symlink instead of copying files npm-cache install --ci npm    # uses npm ci to install dependencies npm-cache install npm --production -msvs_version=2013    # add args to npm installer
+   npm-cache install --keepItems 3 composer  # purge old composer snapshots, keeping at most 3, then run composer install npm-cache install --cacheDirectory /home/cache/ bower    # install components using /home/cache as cache directory npm-cache install --forceRefresh  bower  # force installing dependencies from package manager without cache npm-cache install --noArchive npm    # do not archive the cached dependencies npm-cache install --noCompress npm    # archive but do not gzip the cached dependencies npm-cache install --useSymlink yarn # do not compress the cached dependencies, and when installing dependencies from cache, create a symlink instead of copying files npm-cache install --ci npm    # uses npm ci to install dependencies npm-cache install npm --production -msvs_version=2013    # add args to npm installer